kupad/kupad/README.md

 I'm currently doing a batch at [Recurse Center](https://www.recurse.com/) where I'm learning about lower level coding via learning about binary exploitation, doing the Nand2Tetris course, and collaborating with other Recursers.

+One of my favorite projects I've worked on is [Meme It So](https://memeit.so), a Star Trek The Next Generation meme generator.

+- 🔭 I’m currently working on: Nand2Tetris, binary exploitation
+- 😄 Pronouns: he/him

 <!--
 **kupad/kupad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.